ToniaMera/GraphEnc/Documentation.md

 TrainModel(train_data, batch_sz, epochs, model_name, Xy_eval = None)

 '''
+This class automates the training and validation process of the GraphEnc model that is defined by the GNN() class (see below).

 train_data: training data of Data type or the output of ToGraph.
 batch_sz: defines batch size
 epochs: number of epochs